 It’s happening again.
 This time it is the CPUC that is trying to slow down or stop Community Choice Energy programs across the state.
 Without warning, on Dec.
 8th, the Commission put forth a Draft Resolution (E-4907) which they say now they plan to vote on at a February 8th (was Jan.
 11) voting meeting and they allowed formal legal party comments about it until January 11th (extended from Dec.
 29th and Jan 4th).
 350 Bay Area got in our legal party comments on Jan.
-10th but it is still useful for people to send their ratepayer comments in while the Commission is trying to decide what to do next before the Feb.
-8th voting mtg.
+10th but it is still useful for people to send their ratepayer comments in while the Commission is trying to decide what to do next before they vote at the Feb.
+8th mtg.

-While the potential impact og this resolution is strongest on any new Community Choice Energy programs starting up now, it is problematic for existing programs.
+While the potential impact of this resolution is strongest on any new Community Choice Energy programs starting up now, it is problematic for existing programs.
 The CPUC proposes a lengthy review process that is not needed and further delays to assure “resource adequacy”, when there is an easier solution for short term resource adequacy that has been used by the private sector and should be available to CCE’s.
 The resolution, if passed, will likely delay any new programs.
 The delay may also unnecessarily jeopardize getting funding during the initial launch period, making CCE’s less feasible.

 Calling you legislators is also especially important: you can use the template for legislators in this excellent Action Alert put out by Clean Power Exchange for what to suggest or send to them to say.
 There is now links for what to do with legislators.